 - 3 cups cubed ham -1/2" pieces *

 - 1 cup chopped celery

 - 1/2 cup frozen peas, thawed

-- 8 oz can sliced water chestnuts, drained
+- 8 oz sliced water chestnuts, drained

 - 1/2 cup slivered almonds

-- 2 Tablespoons chopped pimentos
+- 2 tbsps chopped pimentos

-- 1 teaspoon coarsely ground black pepper
+- 1 tsp coarsely ground black pepper

-- 1 cup extra sharp cheddar cheese
+- 1-1/2 cups extra sharp cheddar cheese

 - 1 cup shoestring potatoes (such as Pik-Nik brand)